airbytehq/airbyte/docs/integrations/sources/stripe.md

 3. Find and select **Stripe** from the list of available sources.
 4. For **Source name**, enter a name to help you identify this source.
 5. For **Account ID**, enter your Stripe Account ID.
 This ID begins with `acct_`, and can be found in the top-right corner of your Stripe [account settings page](https://dashboard.stripe.com/settings/account).
-6. For **Secret Key**, enter your Stripe API Key.
+6. For **Secret Key**, enter the restricted key you created for the connection.
 7. For **Replication Start Date**, use the provided datepicker or enter a UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
 The data added on and after this date will be replicated.
-8. (Optional) For **Lookback Window**, you may specify a number of days prior to the start date for which you want to sync your data.
-This allows the connector to retrieve data that might have been updated after its initial creation, and is useful for handling any post-transaction adjustments (tips, refunds, chargebacks, etc).
+8. (Optional) For **Lookback Window**, you may specify a number of days from the present day to reread data.
+This allows the connector to retrieve data that might have been updated after its initial creation, and is useful for handling any post-transaction adjustments (such as tips, refunds, chargebacks, etc).

-    For example, if the **Replication Start Date** is set to `2021-01-01T00:00:00Z`, then:

-    - Leaving the **Lookback Window** at its default value of 0 means Airbyte will sync data starting from `2021-01-01T00:00:00Z`.
+    - Leaving the **Lookback Window** at its default value of 0 means Airbyte will not re-export data after it has been synced.
-    - Setting the **Lookback Window** to 1 means Airbyte will sync data starting from one day earlier, or `2020-12-31T00:00:00Z`.
+    - Setting the **Lookback Window** to 1 means Airbyte will re-export data from the past day, capturing any changes made in the last 24 hours.
-    - Setting the **Lookback Window** to 7 means Airbyte will sync data starting from seven days earlier, or `2020-12-25T00:00:00Z`.
+    - Setting the **Lookback Window** to 7 means Airbyte will re-export and capture any data changes within the last week.

-9. (Optional) For **Data Request Window**, you may specify the time window in days used by the connector when requesting data from the Stripe API.
-This value represents the span of time for each data retrieval, with larger values encompassing more data in fewer requests.
-A larger value will lead to faster syncs as fewer requests are made, but it may also result in less frequent state persistence.
-Choosing the right balance can optimize both the speed and frequency of your data synchronization.
-The default value is 365 days.
+9. (Optional) For **Data Request Window**, you may specify the time window in days for data retrieval from the Stripe API.
+This window defines how much data is gathered in each request, with larger values retrieving more data but making fewer requests.

+    For example, if you are replicating three years worth of data:

+    - A **Data Request Window** of 365 days means Airbyte makes 3 requests, each for a year.
+This is generally faster but risks needing to resync up to a year's data if something goes wrong.
+    - A **Data Request Window** of 30 days means 36 requests, each for a month.
+This may be slower but minimizes the amount of data that needs to be resynced if an issue occurs.

+    If you are unsure of which value to use, we recommend leaving this setting at its default value of 365 days.
 10. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes